loenmac/russian_wsd_data/README.md

 - Test_Train_Collection_creation.ipynb is used to compile test dataset and train collection in xml-format.
 This format is used in repository https://github.com/uhh-lt/bert-sense on which we based our training and inference procedures.

-Trained models are stores in the 'models' folder, bert-based models are available by link https://disk.yandex.ru/d/WBZujKJcRkN0sQ/
+Trained models are stored in the 'models' folder, bert-based models are available by link https://disk.yandex.ru/d/WBZujKJcRkN0sQ/